raspberrypilearning/getting-started-with-git/worksheet.md

 1. So you can now work on the `lidar-version` without altering you `master` branch.
 Once you've finished trying out the new version, if it doesn't work then you can just delete the branch using `git branch -D lidar-version` However, if it all works well, you can merge the branch back into your `master`

-1. First you'll need to make sure all your changes are commited and then switch back to the `master` branch.
+1. First you'll need to make sure all your changes are committed and then switch back to the `master` branch.

 	```bash
 	git checkout master